open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 Register a service providing `map.MapConfigProvider` to configure the contents of a map.
 Such a provider is typically located in an app.

+Example: Simple configuration how to register a service providing `map.MapConfigProvider`.

 ```js
 // YOUR-APP/build.config.mjs
 import { defineBuildConfig } from "@open-pioneer/build-support";